granule-project/granule/README.md

 ## Installation

-The Granule interpreter requires Z3, for which installation instructions can be found [here](https://github.com/Z3Prover/z3).
-On mac, an easy way to install Z3 is via Homebrew:

-    $ brew install z3

-To install Granule, we recommend you use [Stack](https://docs.haskellstack.org/en/stable/README/):
+Make sure you have [Z3](https://github.com/Z3Prover/z3) and [Stack](https://docs.haskellstack.org/en/stable/README/) on your system.

+Now run

-    $ git clone https://github.com/granule-project/granule && cd granule && stack setup && stack install
+    $ git clone https://github.com/granule-project/granule && cd granule && stack setup && stack install --test

-If you have any problems building, this may be due to an outdated version of Stack; you can update Stack via `stack upgrade`.
+More details about how to install can be found on the [wiki page](https://github.com/granule-project/granule/wiki/Installing-Granule).

 ## Executing Granule Programs